ec-jrc/lisflood-lisvap/3_1_LISVAP_setup/index.md

 On the repository, you can find some [base maps](https://github.com/ec-jrc/lisflood-lisvap/tree/master/basemaps) for the test case.

-It is recommended to generate the input base maps depending on the specific use case, takeing into account the spatial resolution required and the coordinate system.
+It is recommended to generate the input base maps depending on the specific use case, taking into account the spatial resolution required and the coordinate system.
 In the future, a more detailed documentation assisting in the generation of input base maps will be made available.

 ### Input dataset

 LISVAP model inputs are meteo variables, provided as netCDF mapstacks (timeseries of 2D georeferenced variables).
 Depending on available meteo variables, you can setup LISVAP to run using two different datasets of meteorological input variables.
 To facilitate the use of LISVAP two specific use cases, derived from the EFAS and CORDEX set up are available for demonstration purposes.  [^2].

 [^2]: [CORDEX](https://www.cordex.org/)